 We are able to tell you if any contractors are licensed with us, however please understand that this is not a recommendation of any type.
 We would merely be letting you know if their insurance information is on file and up to date.

 To become licensed, contractors must fill out our contractor’s license application form.
 They must also provide a certificate of insurance showing general liability and proof of workman’s compensation (if they are required by state law to carry it).
 They must also provide a $10,000 surety bond in the name of the Village of Riverside.
 There is a $100 fee for a contractor’s license, and they are valid for one year from the date of issue.

 To apply for a building permit, you will need a building permit application form and a copy of your SIGNED contract with the contractor doing the work.
 You also need to sign and submit the minimum requirement sheet (two pages).
 Any job that will affect the “bird’s eye view” of your lot (deck, sidewalk, fence, addition, garage, etc.) will also require a copy of your Plat of Survey with the proposed changes drawn in to scale.
 For large jobs where plans must be submitted (additions, new constructions, renovations, etc) we require 3 copies of plans stamped by the architect.
-Any new construction or addition larger than 400 square feet requires a topographical survey of both existing and proposed drainage conditions.
+Any new construction, addition, or accessory structure 400 square feet or greater requires a topographical survey of both existing and proposed drainage conditions.

 Yes you do.
 The application process is the same as above, except you will need to fill out a homeowner waiver.
 This is a one page form that basically states that you are doing the work yourself and agree to abide by all current building codes, and that if you fail any inspections repeatedly you will hire a contractor to finish the job if necessary.